If you are considering using your superannuation to buy property there is value in seeking advice from a professional early on.

 Yes.
 If a SMSF holds investment property it can claim all associated running costs as a tax deduction to the fund, similarly to how negative gearing works in an individual’s name.
 These running costs can include interest and borrowing costs, council rates, insurances, property maintenance, body corporate levies, property management fees, and depreciation.

 Lenders will generally lend a little less to SMSFs than they might to an individual buyer, due to the extra risk that these loans carry given that they are non-recourse in nature.
 While different lenders have different limits, a typical lender may lend up to 70% or 80% of the property’s value.

 No. However, if you don’t already have a SMSF you will incur setup costs, but that doesn’t have to be expensive.
 It is legal to use your superannuation benefits to pay for the establishment of a SMSF.

 Yes.
-Negative gearing within a SMSF is currently the most tax effective means of investing for Australians.
 Any rental income earned by your fund’s investment property is usually taxed at only 15%, but this rate can be reduced again with the effects of negative gearing.
 All rental income is tax free in pension phase, and if you sell the property once you have turned 60 and retired, there is NO Capital Gains Tax on profits generated over the entire life of the asset.

-No. All your SMSF investments must be for the sole purpose of saving for retirement, so you can’t buy a property then use it for personal purposes.
+No. All your SMSF investments must be for the sole purpose of saving for retirement, so you cannot buy a property then use it for personal purposes.